Takahashi FOA-60Q Review

 When I started work on this review, I’ll admit I was pretty sceptical.
 Why would anyone want that level of perfection when the basic FOA-60 is already very good, as is the cheaper and lighter FS-60Q?
 Now I’m converted, excuse the pun.

 Sure, it’s only a 60mm refractor, but there is no other telescope I know of that will do what the FOA-60Q can do.
 Perfect views of birds roosting hundreds of metres away at 150x is extraordinary.
 Views and images sharp to the very edge are amazing too.
 Ditto sharp lunar views still sharp at 257x (!)

 Most amazing of all is that, visually and for daytime telephoto at least, this is truly an ortho-apochromat, with no discernible false colour at all under any circumstances.
 Daytime telephoto images are outstandingly good, even at full frame.

 Who but Takahashi would dare build such a thing and sell it to the public?
 App-driven automated imaging scopes are one type of progress; pure optical innovation like this is another.
 But I fear that if we lose the high-end manufacturers like Takahashi, the latter will stop.

 Of course, whether you need the singular optical wizardry of the FOA-60Q is up to you.
 In ordinary circumstances for astronomy you will notice no difference compared to other fine 60mm apochromats.
 But on the right occasion, with perfect seeing, the FOA-60Q has the power (literally) to amaze.
 Or if you need a terrestrial super-telephoto at sensible cost, this is a serious option.

 The FOA-60Q is certainly a specialist telescope, but it’s far from a pointless exercise as I had feared.
-Imaging performance day or night is just outstanding.
+Performance, for visual or imaging, day or night, is just outstanding.
 For specific uses and connoisseurs of fine optics, the FOA-60Q is highly recommended.